MarekKirs/marekkirs.github.io/donate.md

 ## Ways to give

-Describe your actual giving mechanism here — for example, many University of Hawaiʻi labs route gifts through the **UH Foundation**, which can direct funds to a specific lab or fund account.
-Typical
-wording:

-> Gifts can be made online through the University of Hawaiʻi
-> Foundation.
-Please note "[Kirs Lab / Fund Name]" in the designation
-> field so your gift is directed to our research.
+Gifts can be made online through the University of Hawaiʻi Foundation.
+Please note Microbial Water Quality Research (account number 126-9910-4) or Water Quality Proj (account number 120-9710-4)  in the designation field so your gift is directed to our research.

 <p>
-  <a href="#" class="donate-button">Give Online</a>
+  <a href="[#](https://give.uhfoundation.org/campaigns/63435/donations/new)" class="donate-button">Give Online</a>
 </p>

 *(Replace the `#` above with your actual UH Foundation giving-page